ctb/2017-ucdavis-igg201b/lab6/README.md

 ## 2. Experience some GitHub.

+GitHub is a place to put files for public (or private) consumption, and to work with and edit them.
+We'll talk more about that in the next few weeks.

 0. Start up a new cloud instance (as usual; see [lab 5](../lab5/README.md)).

 1. Go to http://github.com/ and log in.